rlindsberg/Hackintosh-on-MSI-GL62m-7REX/v2.1 23 August 2018/README.md

 The Clover installer places a default config.plist at /EFI/Clover/config.plist.
 It is almost universally wrong and most likely will not work at all for most laptops.

+NVRAM
+NVRAM Testing: You can test if your NVRAM is working by running the following Terminal command and rebooting: sudo nvram TestVar=HelloWorld; once you reboot, run sudo nvram -p | grep 'TestVar'; if you see a result, your NVRAM is working; if not, your NVRAM is broken and needs to be fixed, or otherwise iMessage won't work; after testing, you can delete the TestVar variable by running sudo nvram -d TestVar

+If no native support, install OsxAptioFix2Drv-64.efi, EmuVar...64.efi and RC scripts in Clover EFI.

 ## Install from 1TB drive
 1. Format 512GB SSD.
 350G Macintosh SSD and the rest for Windows 10 SSD